mentat-is/gulp/README.md

 > client certificates for `opensearch` and `postgresql` are used if found, `opensearch` key password is not supported.

 - opensearch
-  - `elastic_verify_certs: false` may be used to skip server verification
+  - `opensearch_verify_certs: false` may be used to skip server verification
   - `$PATH_CERTS/opensearch-ca.pem`: path to the CA certificate for the Opensearch server
   - `$PATH_CERTS/opensearch.pem`: client certificate to connect to Opensearch server
   - `$PATH_CERTS/opensearch.key`: certificate key